hemant4494/AI/Demo:-Speech-Recognition-in-Chrome.md

 * * _"Let me **ax** you a question."_
 * * _"I love fruit, **exspecially** bananas."_
 * * _"My hamster **exscaped** from his cage and is hiding under the bed."_
 * Non-words can sometimes be corrected based on context.
-Try these examples, where we replace 'grapes' or 'drapes' with the non-word 'brapes':
+Try these examples, where the non-word 'brapes' is best interpreted as either 'grapes' or 'drapes' depending on the context:
 * * _"Start your fruit salad by cutting up the **b**rapes"_
 * * _"Brighten the room by drawing back the **b**rapes"_
 * Common sayings are recognized as a whole, not word by word.
 Compare these examples: